 There are numerous variables that determine the appropriate procedure and strategy for any foreclosure suit.
 Florida foreclosure laws are complex and should not be faced without quality legal representation from an experienced foreclosure attorney.

 We invite you to compare our qualifications and experience to those of other foreclosure attorneys you may be considering.
-Cocoa foreclosure attorney, Justin R. Payne has handled hundreds of mortgage foreclosures, representing lenders and homeowners since 2003.
+Cocoa foreclosure attorney, Justin R. Payne has handled hundreds of mortgage foreclosures, representing lenders and homeowners in Brevard County and throughout Florida since 2003.
 The initial consultation is free and evening appointments are available for your convenience.
-Contact us today for a free consultation to discuss your case with a local Florida foreclosure attorney.
+Contact us to discuss your case with a local Florida foreclosure attorney.